robotlolita/siren/documentation/platform-design.md

 ## Making illegal states un-representable

-If you're not familiar with the concept of *sum types* (which is not surprising, given that most programming languages, including Mermaid, only offer product types), you might be asking yourself why one would need them.
+If you're not familiar with the concept of *sum types* (which is not surprising, given that most programming languages, including Siren, only offer product types), you might be asking yourself why one would need them.

 Sum types help with modelling **possibilities** (Which possible states this